Factor analysis#

 return out

-We’ll also define another function which helps create a diagonal positive matrix with increasing entries along the main diagonal.
+We’ll also define another function which helps create a diagonal matrix with increasing entries along the main diagonal.

 def makeW(d, k, dim_names):